Ganesh2206/Tele-medical-consulting/index.md

 #### Why UI is more important?

--Visual Design
+* Visual Design
--Interactive Design
+* Interactive Design
--Information Architecture
+* Information Architecture

 ### What is UX Design?